j0rdsta/govhack/README.md

 FullStop
 =======

-To support the rapid development of the app / website the project should be split into two separate parts:

 ### App
 The front-end of the project.
 This is what users will see.
+Import script in `data_import/` - this processes the data and calculates location co-ordinates.

-### API
+### Live Demo
-Support the collection and manipulation of data.
-This will be written in PHP and provide a number of JSON feeds for the App to use.
+A demo of this website is live at [govhat.jordsta.com](http://govhat.jordsta.com/).
+Documentation for this is also available at [govhat.jordsta.com/pages/documentation](http://govhat.jordsta.com/pages/documentation)